itay-bardugo/python-cron-migration/README.md

     1.  run `cronmig-revision upgrade`

 ### Branching
-when you make a new branch from a repo, you should tell `python-cron-migration` to start a new revision file, which represents the beginning of your changes of the current branching (because all revision files from all branches are are exist within the "master" repo) in order to separate non-relevant revision files from your changes. to make it happen, just add `-h` flag to the `cronmig-revision make [message]` command. it looks like this:
+Once you create a new branch, you should tell `python-cron-migration` to start a new revision file, which represents the **beginning** of your changes of the current branch (because all of the revision files from all branches are exist within the "master" repo) in order to separate non-relevant revision files and treat it like it was the first revision file that was ever made.
+In oredr to make it happen, just use the `-h`(short of "head") flag when running `cronmig-revision make [message]` command.

+Actually it looks like this:
-`cronmig-revision make -h "my new revision head file"` it creates a new revision file, but with no reference to the last revision file.
+`cronmig-revision make -h "my new revision head file"` it creates a new revision file, but with no reference to the any previous revision file.

 ## Testing